 Eventually, as part of its successful 1972 federal election campaign, the Labor Party made Aboriginal land rights part of its platform.
 Labor leader Gough Whitlam said at the launch of the campaign: ‘We will legislate to give Aboriginal land rights – because all of us as Australians are diminished while the Aborigines are denied their rightful place in this nation’.

-This was in stark contrast to the previous coalition government, which in January 1972, announced the implementation of a system of 50-year general purpose leases to Aboriginal communities for country that Indigenous people considered to be their traditional homelands.
+This was in stark contrast to the previous coalition government, which in January 1972, announced the implementation of a system of 50-year general purpose leases to First Nations communities for Country that First Nations peoples considered to be their traditional homelands.

 This decision led to the wave of action by Indigenous rights protesters and the establishment of the Aboriginal Tent Embassy in Canberra.